steeznation16/dsc-4-45-06-denoising-autoencoders-lab-online-ds-ft-100118/README.md

-# Denoising Auto-Encoders - Lab
+# Denoising Autoencoders - Lab

 ## Introduction

 In this lab, we will build a simple de-noising autoencoder using a shallow architecture.
 Following the approach in previously seen in the section, the simple architecture can be replaced by a deep network having multiple layers to learn the intermediate representation.
 The basic architecture remains the same here , however, the application area changes from data compression to data de-noising.
 Let's get on with it .

 ## Objectives
+You will be able to:
 - Build a simple denoising Autoencoder architecture in Keras
 - Add random Gaussian Noise to a given images dataset
-- Predict a clean image from a (previously unseen) noisy image.
+- Predict a clean image from a (previously unseen) noisy image

 ## Load necessary libraries